 - Gold Pieces

-- Student account creation
+- Student account creation and unlocking your class

 - Characters without classes (appearance only)